markciubal/hivefinder/README.md

 # HiveFinder

-> A centralized platform to connect students with clubs, organizations, and events on campus — built with **Next.js**.
+> A centralized platform to connect students with clubs, organizations, and events on campus.

 ---